LFL-Lab/SQuADDS/_sources/source/getting_started.rst.txt

    echo "Installing Qiskit-Metal..."
    python -m pip install --no-deps -e git+https://github.com/Qiskit/qiskit-metal.git#egg=qiskit-metal

-After running this script, you'll have a working `qiskit-metal` environment.
-You can then follow the instructions in :ref:`installing-squadds-with-existing-qiskit-metal` to install SQuADDS.
+After running this script, you'll have a working ``qiskit-metal`` environment.
+You can then follow the instructions in :ref:`installing-squadds-with-existing-qiskit-metal` to install ``SQuADDS``.

-Installing SQuADDS on Apple Silicon
+Installing ``SQuADDS`` on Apple Silicon
 -----------------------------------

-`qiskit-metal` currently lacks full native support for Apple Silicon due to `PySide` compatibility issues.
-However, you can run SQuADDS on Apple Silicon by emulating the `x86` architecture with Rosetta 2.
+``qiskit-metal`` currently lacks full native support for Apple Silicon due to `PySide` compatibility issues.
+However, you can run ``SQuADDS`` on Apple Silicon by emulating the `x86` architecture with Rosetta 2.

 First, ensure Rosetta 2 is installed: